Dasharo/docs/docs/unified/msi/faq.md

 desktops was too low to justify expenses, development and maintainership of this firmware flavour.

-That said, Dasharo + heads firmware is no longer recommended to be installed/used with Nitrokeys on MSI desktops.
+That said, Dasharo + Heads firmware is no longer recommended to be installed/used with Nitrokeys on MSI desktops.
 For these particular reasons we no longer offer heads DPP subscriptions for MSI desktops anymore in our shop.